What is contract intelligence?

 Contract intelligence technology uses artificial intelligence to identify patterns within contracts.
 These learnings train the software’s algorithm, enabling the technology to automatically identify and extract specific data, automate the drafting process, and review contracts rapidly.

 For example, JP Morgan’s contract intelligence tool relies on machine learning and AI to break down different components of a contract’s wording.
 It then uses AI to interpret the contracts’ outcomes and risks.
-This contract review work would otherwise be completed manually by lawyers, and it’s estimated that the software can automate up to 360,000 hours of finance work in seconds.
+This work would otherwise be completed manually by lawyers, and it’s estimated that the software can automate up to 360,000 hours of finance work in seconds.

 How is contract intelligence different from contract management?